adamsilver/fdpb/03-book-a-flight.md

 #### The Basic Mark-up

 To satisfy the first rule we need to make sure the interface works in the absence of JavaScript.
 This means starting with a native form control that browsers provide for free.
-Having already discussed the options above we know that:

-- there are too many options for radio buttons
-- a search box requires an unnecessary round-trip to the server and can lead to zero results
-- the datalist is buggy

-Which leaves us with a select box.
+Having already discussed the options above we know that there are too many options for radio buttons; a search box requires an unnecessary round-trip to the server and can lead to zero results; and the datalist is too buggy.
+By process of elimination, we're left with a select box.

 ```HTML
 <div class="field">